 This section examines the market response to seasoned equity offerings by politically connected boards and non-connected boards.
 Following Lease, Masulis and Page (1991), Corwin (2003), and Kim, Li, Pan, and Zuo (2013), we compute SEO announcement returns using the market-adjusted model.
 Specifically, we calculate SEO announcement returns by subtracting the daily returns of the USA market index from the issuers’ daily stock return around SEO announcement date (0) and summing the differences.
 Following prior literature (e.g., Dutordoir, Strong, and Sun, 2018; Kim and Purnanandam, 2014; Kim, Li, Pan, and Zuo, 2013), we use the filing dates from the SDC database as the offer announcement date.

 We examine SEO announcement returns over the day before and after SEO announcement day (-1, +1).
 In addition, we also take into account the possibility that firms might announce SEOs after stock market closure (see, Lease, Masulis and Page, 1991; Dutordoir, Strong, and Sun, 2018) by further estimating SEO announcement returns over the two days (0, +1) and three days (0, +2) windows around SEO announcement day (event day 0).
 Panel A of Table 3 presents the CAR around seasoned equity offerings announcement period and test of the difference between politically connected and non-connected boards.
 Consistent with prior studies (e.g., Kim, Li, Pan and Zuo, 2013; Li, Liu, and Veld, 2019), the average SEO announcement stock returns for the full sample in column 1 ranges from -1.43% to -2.01%.
-The negative CAR suggests that the market, in general, view SEO announcement as unpleasant news.
+The negative CAR suggests that the markets, in general, view SEO announcement as unpleasant news.
 However, the negative market reaction is smaller for politically connected issuers than non-connected issuers.
 In particular, the result in event window (-1, +1) shows that the cumulative abnormal returns are 1.00% (p-value<0.01) lower for non-connected boards.
 The two days (0, +1) event window suggests that SEO announcement returns are 0.94% (p-value<0.01) lower for non-connected issuers.
 Also, the three-day (day 0 through day + 2) show that SEO announcement returns are 1.10% (p-value<0.01) lower for non-connected issuers.
 This result suggests that politically connected issuers' SEO announcement stock returns are less negative than those of non-connected issuers.

 The univariate test suggests that the market reaction to SEO announcement is less negative for politically connected issuers than non-connected issuers.
 However, politically connected issuers tend to be larger, use more leverage, and hold less cash.
 Therefore, our result in table 4 could be due to confounding effects between political connections and SEO announcement returns, and as such misleading.
 To mitigate this concern, we examine the association between political connections and SEO announcement returns while controlling for these likely confounding effects in a multivariate setting.
 The main regression is: